juniorxxue/applicative-intersection-semantics/README.md

 (succ ,, not) 4
 -- (draw (check empty empty ((((lambda (x) x) : (int -> int)) doublecomma ((lambda (x) x) : (bool -> bool))) 4) <= int))

--- would it bother to implement, if we use a check here
+-- would it bother to implement, if we use a check here?
 ```

 ## Syntax